nimakarimipour/Diagnoser/README.md

 ## Requirements for Target Project
 ---
 The only requirement for a target project to run autofixer on is that it needs to work with the [customized](https://github.com/nimakarimipour/NullAway) version of `NullAway` mentioned in `Dependencies/Installation` rather than the original version.
-After that the original version of the `NullAway` is replaced by the customized version, the following flag must be sent to `NullAway` to activate the autofix features.
+After that the original version of the `NullAway` is replaced by the customized version, the following flags must be sent to `NullAway` to activate the autofix features.
 ```
 -XepOpt:NullAway:AutoFix=true
+-XepOpt:NullAway:FixAnnotations=androidx.annotation.NonNull,androidx.annotation.Nullable
+//Default is javax.annotation.Nonnull,javax.annotation.Nullable
 ```

 Please find a sample project setup below: